kingsmanrip/paulaApp/README.md

 As of May 26, 2025, the system includes the latest time records for the primary teams.
 Note how individual employee hours are tracked regardless of which squad they work with on a given day:

+### May 30, 2025 - Six Teams in the Field

+**Complete Time Records**
+- Six full teams operating across Mississippi
+- 34 employees clocked in at various locations
+- 33 employees completed both clock-in and clock-out
+- One employee (Antonio Jimenez) clocked in but did not clock out
+- Teams operating in Meridian, Osyka, and Magee
+- Half-day schedule for Caleb Bryant and James Jarrell's teams

 ### May 28, 2025 - Full Teams Back in Action

 **Multiple Teams Across Mississippi**